mheob/config/packages/commitlint-config/README.md

 };
 ```

-If you want to use your own scopes or if you need to override some settings you can do it in the `.commitlintrc.cjs` this way:
+If you want to use your own scopes or if you need to override some settings you can do it in the `commitlint.config.js` this way:

 ```js
 const fs = require('node:fs');